KiramZodiac/nail-drip-salon/ADMIN_README.md

 3. Use the delete button to remove items (with confirmation)
 4. Update status and display order as needed

-### Contact Management
+### Booking Management
-1. View new messages in the Messages section
+1. Navigate to `/admin/bookings`
+2. Use the search bar or status filter to narrow down the queue
+3. Click the eye icon to review full booking details
-2. Update message status as you process them
+4. Update the status as you confirm, complete, or cancel appointments
-3. Use the reply system to respond to customers
-4. Mark messages as closed when resolved
+5. Delete entries that are spam or duplicates

 ## Technical Details